 While copyright protection last for many years, it eventually expires and previously protected works enter the public domain.
 Works in the public domain can be used without the permission of the creator.
-Some works are always in the public domain, such as certain U.S. government publications.
+Some works are always in the public domain, such as certain U.S. government publications; however, the copyright status of state government documents varies by state.
 Ideas, facts, discoveries, and methods are not protected by copyright.

-Although copyright owners have the right to control the use of their works, copyright law also allows libraries and classroom teachers to use copyright works in specific ways.
-Other uses of copyright works, such as quoting or commenting on a work in a research paper, are considered "fair use" and do not require the copyright holder’s permission.
+Although copyright owners have the right to control the use of their works, copyright law also allows libraries and classroom teachers to use copyrighted works in specific ways.
+Other uses of copyrighted works, such as quoting or commenting on a work in a research paper, are considered "fair use" and do not require the copyright holder’s permission.

 Some applications of fair use require an analysis based on four factors outlined in copyright law: